Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-analyze-flight-delays.md

 	_Adding a notebook to the project_

-1. Name the notebook "Airports.ipynb," and select **Python 3.6** as the language.
+1. Name the notebook "Flight Delays.ipynb," and select **Python 3.6** as the language.
 This will create a notebook with a Python 3.6 kernel for executing Python code.
 One of the strengths of Azure notebooks is that you can use different languages by choosing different kernels.

 	![Creating a notebook](media/add-notebook-2.png)